AkinAguda/youtubedl-pluralsight-sorter/README.md

 Simply Place the script in the same directory as your downloaded videos and open your terminal window there.

 type `node script` and your folders will be sorted.

 **DEPENDING ON HOW OLD THE TUTORIAL IS THAT YOU ARE DOWNLOADING, THE FILES MIGHT NOT BE SORTED INTO FOLDERS.
-NEWER TUTORIALS WILL JUST BE NUMBERED IN ASCENDING ORDER**
+NEWER TUTORIALS WILL JUST BE NUMBERED IN ASCENDING ORDER.**

 If its an older tutorial, each folder will be named like **m1** or **m2** and so on.
 Each folder contains the video files arranged in ascending order.